wardle/hermes/README.md

 Start a terminology server

 Options:
-  -d, --db PATH                               Path to database directory -p, --port PORT                       8080  Port number -a, --bind-address BIND_ADDRESS             Address to bind
+      --allowed-origin "*" or ORIGIN    []     Set CORS policy, with "*" or hostname --allowed-origins "*" or ORIGINS         Set CORS policy, with "*" or comma-delimited hostnames -a, --bind-address BIND_ADDRESS              Address to bind -d, --db PATH                                Path to database directory -h, --help
-      --allowed-origins "*" or ORIGINS        Set CORS policy, with "*" or comma-delimited hostnames --allowed-origin "*" or ORIGIN    []    Set CORS policy, with "*" or hostname. ] --locale LOCALE                         Locale to use, if different from system -h, --help
+      --locale LOCALE                   en-GB  Set default / fallback locale -p, --port PORT                       8080   Port number
 ```

 * `--bind-address` is optional.
 You may want to use `--bind-address 0.0.0.0`
 * `--allowed-origins` is optional.
 You could use `--allowed-origins "*"` or `--allowed-origins example.com,example.net`
 * `--allowed-origin example.com --allowed-origin example.net` is equivalent to `--allowed-origins example.com,example.net`.
 * `--allowed-origin "*"` is equivalent to `--allowed-origins "*"`
 * `--locale` sets the default locale.
-This is used in building your search index and as a default if clients do not specify their preference. e.g. `--locale=en-GB`
+This is used as a default if clients do not specify their preference. e.g. `--locale=en-GB`

 #### 7. Run a HL7 FHIR terminology web service